-The areas identified for upgrades that are in a planning stage will move into implementation stage.
+The areas that have been identified for upgrades that are in a planning stage will move into implementation stage.
 Similarly, new areas will be identified to move onto the planning matrix, so that a pipeline of projects is created.

 Programme 3.4(c)Backyarder service programme